bgalit-coder/ci-github-actions-demo/README.md

 ### Steps Performed
 1. Check out the repository code
+2. Print a Hello message
-2. Set up Python version 3.9 using actions/setup-python@v4
+3. Set up the required Python version (using a matrix build)
-3. Install dependencies (only if a requirements.txt file exists)
+4. Install dependencies (if a requirements.txt file exists)
-4. Run unit tests using unittest
+5. Run unit tests using unittest

 ---